hires/Dintree-Virtual/README.md

 The V102 Output Mixer is a VCV clone of the [Dintree D102 Output Mixer](dintree.com/#D102) DIY module by Andrew Kilpatrick.
 You can use it to mix 4 sources including smooth level and pan controls for each input.
 There is a master output level and stereo level meter.
+The meter indicates in steps of 6dB.
+The 0dB indicator is at 5Vpk (10Vpp) which is considered the nominal level for most audio signals in Eurorack.

+**VCV-only Features!**
-Unlike the hardware version, the V102 also includes sub inputs which feed into the master mix bus.
-This can be used as a convenient effects return or as a way to daisy-chain multiple mixers together.
+Unlike the hardware version, the V102 also includes SUB INs jacks which feed into the master mix bus.
+These can be used as a convenient effects return or as a way to daisy-chain multiple mixers together.

+Also included are the PRE OUT jacks which gives the pre-master mix and are not affected by the level of the master control.
+These can be used for sending the mix to a master reverb unit, for instance.
+If you bring the reverb back in via the SUB IN jacks, you will have an effects loop controlled only by the reverb module itself.